-Treatment Group: Triennial, upon HUD approval

-Excluded Group: TriennialControl Group: Annual
+Treatment Group: TriennialExcluded Group: TriennialControl Group: Annual

 B. Phase-In for the Excluded Group

 HHA will phase in the triennial recertification frequency over a three year period for the excluded group.
 During the first year, one third of families in the excluded group will complete a recertification.
 During years two and three, one third of remaining families in the excluded group will complete a recertification so that all families will be on a triennial recertification frequency by the end of year three.
 Families will be selected randomly to determine their initial phase in year.